guoyingtao/Trigger/README.md

 # SwiftTrigger

 SwiftTrigger is used to easily check if some events should be trigged by executing times:
-- The first time
+- The first time run
-- The N time
+- The Nth time run
-- every N times
+- every N times run
-- every N times but stop after repeating M times
+- every N times run but stops after repeating M times

 ## Requirements